-When it comes to naming a blonde ale, craft brewers love to play on the stereotype.
+When it comes to naming beers, especially blonde ales, craft brewers love to play on the stereotype.
 You don't need to look that hard to find Beach Blonde Ales, Dirty Blonde Ales, Bombshell Blonde Ales, Busty Blondes.
 If you want clever wordplay, there is Brunehaut Blonde Ale from the Brasserie De Brunehaut.
 That all gets a bit tired after awhile though, especially the Bombshells and Bustys, like, we get it, we see what you did there.

 There are far more ways to play with "hop" in the name, like Blue Point Brewing Co.'s Hoptical Illusion or Legacy Brewing's Hoptimus Prime.

 ...
 Though, Linesider Brewing Company out of Rhode Island brews Blonde Jovi.
 That's a Charlie Sheen & Emilio Estevez Men At Work golf clap worthy beverage.

 The legend!
 Crisp, with a light malt profile (pale and wheat) and medium carbonation, Pete's Wicked Strawberry Blonde was a gateway beer for non-craft beer drinkers in the 90s, long before the American Craft Beer revolution.
 Pete's Wicked was straw in color, easy on the palate, and at 5% abv, comparable to any American blonde ale on the market today.